digilogistika/efti-testbed/README.md

 You can choose either approach, but we strongly recommend the **REST API** since it is (a lot) faster and easier to implement.
 If needed, you can also use both.

-Messages exchanged between the platform and the **Gate** must conform to the  [**eFTI schemas**](https://github.com/EFTI4EU/reference-implementation/tree/main/schema).
+Messages exchanged between the platform and the **Gate** must conform to the  [**eFTI schemas**](https://github.com/digilogistika/efti-testbed/tree/main/xsd).

 When a consignment is created on the platform, an **identifiers set** should be sent to the **Gate**.
-The structure of the **identifier set** is defined in [this **XSD**](https://github.com/EFTI4EU/reference-implementation/blob/main/schema/xsd/consignment-identifier.xsd).
+The structure of the **identifier set** is defined in [this **XSD**](https://github.com/digilogistika/efti-testbed/blob/main/xsd/FTI004/FTI004s.xsd).
+To simplify integration there are 2 allowed message types that the gate accepts:
+1. `ParameterIDSetCriteria` (part of `FTI004UploadIdentifierRequest`)
+2. `FTI004UploadIdentifierRequest`

+We recommend using the first message type as it is smaller and easier to construct

 When an authority queries a consignment through the **Gate**, the platform must respond with the consignment dataset based on the requested **subsets**.
-The dataset structure and subset-dependent fields are defined in [this **XSD**](https://github.com/EFTI4EU/reference-implementation/blob/main/schema/xsd/consignment-common.xsd).
+The dataset structure and subset-dependent fields are defined in [this **XSD**](https://github.com/digilogistika/efti-testbed/blob/main/xsd/eFTI%20XM%20SubMap/eFTIXMa.xsd).

+> [!NOTE]
+> The FTI beta v1.0 schema does not define field `status` (Mandatory/Conditional/Optional) which is a known limitation of the latest schema.

 **Subsets** can be thought of as access rights that define which data an authority is allowed to request.
 For example, if an authority has subset `EU01`, it can only access the data fields defined for `EU01`.

 After integration you are able to configure your platforms, manage their users and view consignments from the **Admin panel**.
 Furthermore, you can query identifiers and datasets from your platforms from the **Demo Authority UI**.

 ### REST API
 For **REST API** integration, your platform must: